zukunft/zukunft.com/docs/llm/json_structure.md

 ### `"share": "public"` is the default and must be omitted

 Only add `share` when it differs from `public`.

+### `measured value` is the default and must never be added

+A value is assumed to be measured: it comes from an observation or from the source named in its `source` field.
+So a `measured value` qualifier says nothing that is not already implied, while it lengthens every phrase group, creates a word or triple that must be re-declared in every file that borrows it, and makes two otherwise identical groups look different.

+Only the **deviation** from the default is worth recording.
+Keep `assumed value` for a number that is *not* measured — a Fermi input, a policy parameter, an order-of-magnitude guess — so a reader can tell at a glance which numbers carry evidence and which do not.

+- **Right**: `{"words": ["carbon leakage rate", "global warming", "percent"], "number": "14", "source": "Branger & Quirion (2014b)"}`
+- **Right**: `{"words": ["disinformation", "public discourse", "assumed value", "percent"], "number": "20"}`
+- **Wrong** — the qualifier only repeats the default:
+  `{"words": ["carbon leakage rate", "global warming", "measured value", "percent"], "number": "14", "source": "..."}`

+The same applies to the `context` of a `calc-validation` entry and to the word or triple itself: a file must not define a `measured value` word, nor a `value kind of measured` / `value must be one of measured` triple.

+A measured number without a `source` is a smell — either name the source or, if it really is an assumption, mark it `assumed value`.

 ## Calc-validation